rmagrare7/CodeTest/README.md

 ## 2. What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you&#39;ve used it.

+    I used redux to store results.
 The project did not need more than basic es6.
 Simple is always better.

 ## 3. How would you track down a performance issue in production?
 Have you ever had to do this?